3DuDev/3DuDev/README.md

-# Helloo, Welcome to my profile!
+# Hello, Welcome to my profile!

-I'm a brazilian developer and I like make **projects**.
+I'm a brazilian developer, programmer, composer, animator and artist.
+I like make games.

 I work with **Haxe** and **Haxeflixel**.